Ranagol/webpage-template/readme.md

 The app uses a singleton class for Logging.
-All exceptions used in this app should inherit from app\exceptions\BaseException.php This will ensure that when an Exception is thrown, it will be logged.
+All exceptions used in this app should inherit from app\exceptions\BaseException.php This will ensure that when an BaseException is thrown, it will be logged.
 The logs are recorded here:
 storage\logs\myLogs.txt
+How to check this feature?
+Just copy these two lines into router\routes.php file.

+`use App\Exceptions\BaseException;`

+`throw new BaseException('Just testing if this exception will be written in the log file.');`

+Now just refresh the webpage, the routes.php file will throw a BaseException, and this will be logged.

 ## 3.7 Eloquent